-Babylon was founded by Nimrod (Gen. 10:10; 11:1–9).
-From the very beginning, the city was emblematic of disbelief in the true God and defiance of His will (Gen. 11:4–9), a citadel of rebellion against Him.
-And God saw fit to destroy the tower of Babel and to scatter its builders (Gen. 11:7, 8).
+Nimrod was the first founder of Babylon.
+In that area he built the tower of Babel, which we read in Genesis 10:10; 11:1–9.
+From the very beginning, the city was emblematic of disbelief in the true God and defiance of His will (Genesis 11:4–9).
+Babel became a citadel of rebellion against Him.
+For this reason, God saw fit to destroy the tower of Babel and to scatter its builders (Genesis 11:7, 8).

-When Nebuchadnezzar II rebuilt Babylon it became one of the wonders of the ancient world.
-His plan to make his kingdom universal and eternal (Dan.
-3:1; 4:30) was a success to the extent that, in splendor and power, the new Babylonian Empire surpassed its predecessors.
-But, it also became prideful and cruel.
-It conquered God’s people and threatened with defeat His purpose for them as a nation.
-God humbled Nebuchadnezzar but his successors refused to humble themselves before God (Dan.
-5:18–22), and eventually the kingdom was weighed in the balances of heaven and found wanting (Dan.
-5:26–28).
+King Nebuchadnezzar’s plan was to make his kingdom universal and eternal (Daniel 3:1; 4:30).
+This proved to be a success to the extent that, in splendor and power, the new Babylonian Empire surpassed its predecessors.
+However, it also became prideful and cruel.
+It conquered God’s people and threatened to defeat His purpose for them as a nation.
+God humbled Nebuchadnezzar (Daniel 4), but his successors refused to humble themselves before God (Daniel 5:18–22).
+Eventually the kingdom was weighed in the balances of heaven and found wanting (Daniel 5:26–28).

-Later Babylon became one of the capitals of the Persian Empire, but it was partly destroyed by Xerxes.
-Over the centuries the city gradually lost more of its importance and eventually, toward the close of the 1st century a.d., ceased to exist (Isa.
-13:19; Rev. 18:21).
+The great city of Babylon became one of the capitals of the Persian Empire.
+However, it was partly destroyed by Xerxes, a Persian king.
+Eventually, the city was further destroyed by Alexander the Great in 331 BC.
+Babylon is said to be the place where Alexander the Great died in 323 BC.
+Over the centuries the Neo-Babylonian Empire gradually lost more of its importance.
+The Chaldean Empire was the last to overtake it and toward the close of the 1st century AD.
+The great city ceased to exist (Isaiah 13:19; Revelation 18:21).

 In His service,